Have a question about journeys? We've got answers!

 - My journey's entry source is a List Subscribe—why isn't it working?

-- I've been testing my journey multiple times and should have received more than one of the same email.
-What is going on?
+- I've been testing my journey multiple times and should have received the same campaign more than once.
+What's going on?

 - Can I temporarily turn off a journey?
 What will happen to all the users who are currently in the journey?